digital-futures-academy/airport-challenge/README-DC.md

 **Proposed test/s**

-1. If a plane lands **before capacity** is reached, check that planesArray increases by 1.
+1. If a plane lands **before capacity** is reached, check that planesArray increases by one.
 2. If a plane lands, check that landPlane has printed confirmation
 3. Check that capacityReached message returned when airport capacity is full
 4. Check that plane is not added to planesArr when airport capacity is full